 Cardholders will get 3% cash back on all Costco Visa eligible travel purchases with no limits on earnings.
 In addition to travel, qualifying dining purchases also earn 3% cash back.
 Rewards are awarded once a year as a reward certificate redeemable at U.S. Costco locations.

-The Costco Citi Card benefits range from rewards to travel insurance.
-Most importantly, the Costco Anywhere Visa Card by Citi enables you to earn rewards on items that may already be discounted heavily.
-Costco routinely offers great deals, even selling some items below their original purchase price.
-And the Costco Visa gives you 2% cash back on all Costco purchases.… read full answer
+The benefits of the Costco Visa Card range from rewards to travel insurance and purchase protection.
+Most importantly, the Costco Anywhere Visa® Card by Citi enables you to earn rewards on items that may already be discounted heavily, as Costco offers great deals and the card gives 1 - 4% cash back on purchases.… read full answer

 And finally, as with most credit cards, you’ll have $0 liability for any unauthorized charges made on your account.
-As you can see, there’s a lot to like about the Costco Anywhere Visa by Citi.
+As you can see, there’s a lot to like about the Costco Anywhere Visa® Card by Citi.

-And Costco’s business card, Costco Anywhere Visa Business Card by Citi, has all the same terms and benefits.
-If you’re already a Costco member and you have excellent credit, the rewards and other benefits are well worth applying for either of these cards.
+Costco’s business card, Costco Anywhere Visa® Business Card by Citi, has the same benefits as the consumer card, plus lost baggage protection.
+If you’re already a Costco member and you have excellent credit, the rewards and other benefits make it worth applying for one of these cards.